pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 Bi-directional results are listed at dashboard.

-A test result for bi-directional contract is known as `Contract Comparison`; wheareas a classic pact test result is a `Contract Replay`
+A test result for a bi-directional contract is known as  a `Contract Comparison`; whereas a classic pact test result is a `Contract Replay`

 &nbsp;